Instruction for authors

 3 Presentation of manuscripts

 Use Times 10 with 1.5 interline throughout the manuscript and avoid unnecessary formatting.
-Number pages.
-Do not number lines.
+Pages should be numbered.
+Lines should be numbered in continue all over the article.
 Use up to three subheading levels in total.
 Italics should be used in the text for all scientific names and other terms such as genes, mutations, genotypes and alleles.
 SI units should be used throughout the manuscript.

 3.1 Order of parts